Onsomujosh/alx-system_engineering-devops/0x00-shell_basics/README.md

 6. creates a directory in another directory
 7. Move the file betty from /tmp/ to /tmp/my_first_directory
 8. delete the file betty
+9. delete the direcory my_first_directory in the /tmp directory